UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 ```
 {: .language-bash}

+You can write anything you like.
+Now might be a good time to list the
+**dependencies** of the project -- the tools and packages that are needed
+to run the code.
 ```
-It is so a planet!
+Dependencies:
+- R >= 4.0
+- tidyverse
 ```
 {: .output}

 ```
 $ git add README.md
-$ git commit -m "Add notes about Pluto"
+$ git commit -m "List dependencies"
 ```
 {: .language-bash}